Somerville, Massachusetts: Arts and culture

 Davis Square is home to the Somerville Theatre, which formerly housed the Museum of Bad Art and plays host to the Independent Film Festival of Boston each spring.
 Union Tavern and the Crystal Ballroom are live music venues in the city.

+Somerville has been home to Porchfest, which is a citywide festival that features around 200 bands every May at residents' houses.
+It has been around since 2011.

 Two major art studios, the Brickbottom Artists Building and the Joy Street Studios, are located in former industrial buildings in the Brickbottom district.
 The Brickbottom Artists Association has been hosting annual open studio events in the fall since 1987.
 Starlab Studios, a multimedia artist studio space and the host of Somerville's annual Starlabfest, opened in Union Square in 2009.
 Additionally, Artisan's Asylum on Tyler Street between Union and Porter squares is a hackerspace, where 150 members and 200 students have been participating in the maker culture since 2011.

 The Somerville Public Library has three branches.

 The Somerville Arts Council and Somerville Open Studios both host annual events involving the community in homegrown arts.
 The Boston chapter of the Dorkbot community meets in Somerville at the Willoughby & Baltic studio, in the Brickbottom district.
-Starting in 2006, an annual Fluff Festival has been held to celebrate the invention of Fluff in Somerville.
+Starting in 2006, an annual Fluff Festival has been held to celebrate the invention of Marshmallow Fluff in Somerville.
 "What the Fluff?" is produced by Union Square Main Streets and includes vendors, activities, entertainment and the crowning of the Pharaoh of Fluff.
 It has been described in food journal Gastronomica as an "orgiastic frenzy of all things fluffy--old-world village celebration meets American kitsch."
 Somerville mayor Joseph Curtatone attended in 2006 and declared, "My house always has been, and always will be, stocked with fluff."